Employer: West Valley School District

-SKILLS are required to perform multiple, non-technical tasks using existing skills.
-Specific skills required to satisfactorily perform the functions of the job include: operating equipment used in transporting students i.e. large and small buses, vans, etc.; and preparing and maintaining accurate records.
+SKILLS are required to perform single, technical tasks using existing skills.
+Specific skills required to satisfactorily perform the functions of the job include: adhering to safety practices; operating equipment used in transporting students i.e. large and small buses, vans, etc.; and preparing and maintaining accurate records.

 KNOWLEDGE is required to perform basic math, including calculations using fractions, percents, and/or ratios; read variety of manuals, write documents following prescribed formats, and/or present information to others; and analyze situations to define issues and draw conclusions.
-Specific knowledge required to satisfactorily perform the functions of the job includes: health standards and hazards, methods of industrial cleaning and safety practices and procedures; Motor Vehicle Code sections on student transportation; city streets and locations.
+Specific knowledge required to satisfactorily perform the functions of the job includes: safety practices and procedures; Motor Vehicle Code sections on student transportation; city streets and locations.

 ABILITY is required to schedule activities; collate data; and consider a wide variety of factors when using equipment.
 Flexibility is required to work with others in a variety of circumstances; work with data utilizing specific, defined processes; and operate equipment using a variety of standardized methods.
-Ability is also required to work with a diversity of individuals; work with specific, job-related data; and utilize a wide variety of types of job-related equipment.
+Ability is also required to work with a significant diversity of individuals and/or groups; work with similar types of data; and utilize a wide variety of types of job-related equipment.
 In working with others, independent problem solving is required to analyze issues and create action plans.
-Problem solving with data requires following prescribed guidelines; and problem solving with equipment is moderate.
-Specific abilities required to satisfactorily perform the functions of the job include: communicating with diverse groups, displaying mechanical aptitude, meeting deadlines and schedules, setting priorities, working as part of a team, adapting to changing work priorities and working with frequent interruptions.
+Problem solving with data requires following prescribed guidelines; and problem solving with equipment is significant.
+Specific abilities required to satisfactorily perform the functions of the job include: communicating with diverse groups; maintaining confidentiality; meeting deadlines and schedules; and working as part of a team.

-Responsibilities include: working under direct supervision using standardized procedures; providing information and/or advising others; and operating within a defined budget.
+Responsibilities include: working with immediate supervision; providing information and/or advising others; and operating within a defined budget.
 Utilization of some resources from other work units may be required to perform the job’s functions.
-There is a continual opportunity to have some impact on the organization’s services.
+There is a continual opportunity to impact the organization’s services.

-The usual and customary methods of performing the job’s functions require the following physical demands: significant lifting, carrying, pushing, and/or pulling; frequent climbing and balancing; frequent stooping, kneeling, crouching, and/or crawling; and significant fine finger dexterity.
-Generally the job requires 10% sitting, 40% walking, and 50% standing.
-The job is performed under some temperature extremes and some hazardous conditions.
+The usual and customary methods of performing the job’s functions require the following physical demands: occasional lifting, carrying, pushing, and/or pulling; some stooping, kneeling, crouching, and/or crawling; and significant fine finger dexterity.
+Generally, the job requires 80% sitting, 10% walking, and 10% standing.
+The job is performed under minimal temperature variations and some hazardous conditions.